-· Hearing notification - An appellant will be notified by Mail of the hearing date, hearing, call 217-379-9430 to reschedule.

-- Although accountants, tax consultants, appraisers, real estate experts, corporate employees and any other consultants may be called as witnesses by the complainant or by the complainant's attorney, they may not conduct questioning, introduce evidence into record, or conduct themselves in any manner which may be interpreted as unauthorized practice of law. - The Township Assessor or a representative from his/her office may present testimony regarding the assessment and shall be required to answer any questions by the Board. - Teleconference hearings may be allowed at the approval of the Board of Review. - Hearing Location Hearings are held at the Ford County Courthouse, 200 W State St., Paxton, Illinois in the County Assessment Office. - If complainant disagrees with the preliminary determination of value contained in the notice and wishes to pursue their appeal with the Board, they should contact the Board within 10 days of the date of the Tentative Notice to schedule a hearing.
+- Hearing notification An appellant will be notified by certified mail of the hearing date, time and place.
+If circumstances prevent appellant from attending the hearing, call 217-379-9430 to reschedule. - Although accountants, tax consultants, appraisers, real estate experts, corporate employees and other consultants may be called as witnesses by the complainant or by the complainant's attorney, they may not conduct questioning, introduce evidence into record, or conduct themselves in any manner which may be interpreted as unauthorized practice of law. - The Township Assessor or representative from his/her office may present testimony regarding the assessment and shall be required to answer any questions by the BOR. - Teleconference hearings may be allowed at the approval of the BOR. - Hearing Location: Hearings are held at the Ford County Courthouse, 200 W. State St., Paxton, Illinois, or location as indicated per letter from the BOR. - If complainant disagrees with the preliminary determination of value contained in the notice and wishes to pursue their appeal with the BOR, they should contact the BOR within ten (10) days of the date of the Tentative Notice to schedule a hearing.
 Failure to appear at your scheduled hearing shall result in a dismissal and shall not be considered exhaustion of remedies for purposes of appeal or objection.
-The tentative valuation shall become final. - The Board of Review will send notice of the decision following the close of the Board session.
-If the complainant feels the Board of Review's decision is unsatisfactory, the property owner may file a petition for review with the State Property Tax Appeal Board or file a tax objection appeal in Circuit Court within thirty (30) days after the postmark of the Board's final decision.
-Forms for appeal to the State are available upon request in the County Assessor's Office or on the Illinois Property Tax Appeal Board website at www.ptab.illinois.gov/getStarted
+The tentative valuation shall become final. - The BOR will send notices of the decision following the close of the BOR session.
+If the complainant feels the Board of Review's decision is unsatisfactory, the property owner may file a petition for review with the State Property Tax Appeal Board (PTAB) or file a tax objection appeal in the Circuit Court within thirty (30) days after the postmark of the Board's final decision.
+Forms for appeal to the State are available upon request in the County Assessor's Office or on the Illinois Property Tax Appeal Board website at www.ptab.illinois.gov/get Started.

-These rules are adopted for the 2021 session of the Ford County Board of Review as of \\\\\\ 2021.
+These rules are adopted for the 2022 session of the Ford County Board of Review as of October 28, 2022.